Chinese cruiser Hai Yung

-Hai Yung (海容 (Hǎiróng)) was a protected cruiser of the Chinese Navy.
+Hai Yung (海容 (Hǎiróng)) was a protected cruiser of the Imperial Chinese Navy.
 Hai Yung was one of a class of three ships built in Germany for the Chinese after the losses of the First Sino-Japanese War.
 The ship was a small protected cruiser with quick-firing guns, a departure from the prewar Chinese navy's emphasis on heavy but slow-firing weapons for its cruisers.
 Hai Yung resembled the British protected cruisers of the Apollo class and Italian Regioni class, and may have been modeled on the similar Dutch Gelderland-class cruisers.
 Germany itself would increase the number of similar ships for its own navy starting with the Gazelle class and its faster successors up until World War I.